Innovation Learning Center and MIT Partner for 2018 Zero Robotics Middle School Summer Program

-The ZR Middle School Summer Program 2015 is scheduled to happen!
-Registration of teams in selected states will start in April.
+The ZR Middle School Summer Program 2018 is scheduled to happen!
+Registration of teams in selected states will start in March.
 Teacher training will take place in May.
 The competition starts in either June or July (depending on regional school schedules).
-The ISS Finals will be in the second half of August.
+The ISS Finals will be in August.
 Please stay tuned for more information.

 What is Zero Robotics?